-These procedures can be applied to all models.
+These procedures can be applied to all versions of the Timber Talon.

 After following operating safety and preparation procedure (4.8.1) the grapple / trailer should be set up and ready to run.
 Tractor or Power Pack engine manual should also be reviewed.
 Review Section 2.6 for safe zone and work zone.